Abandoning a boat in Canadian waters will no longer be legal: Garneau

 "This is absolutely a breakthrough for coastal communities," Malcolmson said.

-She said she needs some time to go through the 120-page bill to see if it fills all the gaps she believes have been identified by the communities affected.
-Garneau has committed to working with provinces to establish better licensing and registration systems for pleasure craft and launch a study to find the gaps in federal commercial vessel registration systems.

-Malcolmson said the system for registering boats has become so lax it is fairly easy for someone to abandon a boat without it being traced.

-Her hometown of Ladysmith, B.C., is dealing with the effects of an abandoned vessel that sank in the harbour Oct.
+The town of Ladysmith, B.C., in her home riding is dealing with the effects of an abandoned vessel that sank in the harbour Oct.
 21, spewing oil and gas into the water.
-The coast guard managed to contain the leaks, but Malcolmson said the federal government identified the boat as a risk three years ago.
+The Coast Guard managed to contain the leaks, but Malcolmson said the federal government identified the boat as a risk three years ago.

-It would have been a lot easier and cheaper to remove it before it sank, she said.

 Removing old boats can be prohibitively expensive.
 Last year it cost more than $1 million to remove the Viki Lyne II from Ladysmith's harbour, four years after it was abandoned nearby.

-Note: Note to readers: This is a corrected story.
-A previous version wrongly indicated that Ladysmith, B.C. was the hometown of MP Sheila Malcolmson.
-In fact Ladysmith